Last Updated on May 14, 2023

-But even if you have time for nothing more than a cup of tea, hibiscus is an herb worth getting to know.
+Hibiscus is an herb worth getting to know.
 Leave a comment if you try it and let me know what you think!

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.

-Photo credits: Loose hibiscus photo by AnnTS, others by Susannah
+Health benefits of hibiscus tea photo credits: Loose hibiscus photo by AnnTS, others by Susannah